 After you’ve started saving, the next question might be where to put your emergency fund.
 You don’t necessarily want to just be squirreling away cash—though you probably want your emergency money to be liquid.

 To make sure the money is easy to access, one option is to save an emergency fund in an FDIC-insured savings or checking account.
-An interest-bearing cash management account could be a good option if you’re looking for an easy-access savings account with a competitive interest rate.
+An interest-bearing checking and savings account could be a good option if you’re looking for an easy-access savings account with a competitive interest rate.

 If you’re still interested in increasing your return, one alternative to a savings account is investing your emergency fund—but there are pros and cons to that too.